 The events depicted in Austerlitz span sixty years – from 1939 to the end of the century.
 These events had already transpired before the narrative begins.
 Sebald describes random encounters between the narrator and a solitary wanderer Austerlitz which take place in different European cities in the course of nearly three final decades of the twentieth century.
 As a five-year old boy Austerlitz was sent on a train of life out of Prague to London by his mother right before her deportation to the Terezyn concentration camp.
 His father disappeared without a trace.
 Under a new name Austerlitz was adopted in Wales, then went to Oxford, and later settled in London as a researcher of nineteenth-century architecture.
 He lived without any early memories until one day he had a sudden fit of recall in the very Liverpool railway station to which he had been brought by the train of life.
 He then embarked on a search for his childhood home and his parents.
 However, Austerlitz’s homecoming to Prague merely exacerbated his feelings of rejection, and he found the meaning of life only by looking for traces of his parents.

-Austerlitz, based on the novel by W. G. Sebald, at the State Youth Theatre, directed by the Polish director Krystian Lupa, is an intense internal journey, unfolding in a six-hour performance.
+Austerlitz, based on the novel by W. G. Sebald, at the State Youth Theatre, directed by the Polish director Krystian Lupa, is an intense internal journey, unfolding in a five-hour performance.
 The events covered by Austerlitz span six decades, from 1939 to the end of the century, and the action takes place in Antwerp, Wales, Oxford, London, Paris, Prague, Terezyn and Marienbad.
 By visiting some of the places described in the work before the lockdown, the creators of the production had the opportunity to give the entire flow of the work some special artistic dynamics, turning the time on the stage into a thought process.
 In this collapse of memories, the experience of the work and the experiences of the audience intertwine, unexpectedly opening up new meanings of perception.

 W. G. Sebald